glover52/Weather-App/README.md

 # Software Engineering: Process & Tools

 [WeatherApp on Bitbucket](https://bitbucket.org/chocvanilla/weather-app)

-This repository was private to help prevent plagiarism.
+This repository was private to help prevent plagiarism, it is now under the [**GNU AGPLv3**](http://choosealicense.com/licenses/agpl-3.0/) license.

 ## Team Members